arorarshi/arorarshi/content/authors/admin/_index.md

 ---

- I am a Statistician with modest programming skills in R, Perl and shell, with formal training in Computational Biology.
+ I am a Statistician with strong programming skills in R, Perl and shell, and a formal training in Computational Biology.
 I work at Memorial Sloan Kettering Cancer Center as a Biostatistician and dabble in Cancer Genomics.
 A typical day involves coming up with simple yet compelling data analysis to answer critical biological questions.